 Set Calibration

-The Set Calibration command allows you to initialize the calibration function.
-Calibration is used to overcome limitations in CCD cameras, as well as other instrumental effects (e.g. vignetting).
+The Set Calibration command allows you to configure the calibration function.
+Calibration is used to overcome limitations in imaging sensors, as well as other instrumental effects (e.g. vignetting).
 Calibration greatly improves the signal-to-noise ratio and photometric accuracy of images.
 For more information on calibration and these tools, please see Image Calibration under Guide to Astronomical Imaging.

-Calibration is performed using a group of calibration images taken with the same CCD camera under the same conditions as the actual image.
-Calibration images must be full-frame images, although they can be binned.
-The Bias Frame is used to remove offsets, the Dark Frame is used to remove variations in dark current, and the Flat-Field Frame is used to remove pixel-specific differences in sensitivity, as well as variations in illumination across the camera sensor.
-For all three types of calibration frames, it is best to acquire multiple frames.
-This reduces the effect of readout and thermal noise in the calibration frames themselves.
+Calibration requires special "calibration images" taken with the same camera as the image being calibrated (the "light").
+These must be full-frame images, acquired at the same binning and temperature (if possible) as the "light".
+They come in three types: the Bias Frame is used to remove offsets, the Dark Frame to remove variations in dark current, and the Flat-Field Frame to remove pixel-specific differences in sensitivity, as well as variations in illumination across the camera sensor.
+All three types are usually constructed by combining multiple calibration images into a "master".
+This reduces the effect of readout and thermal noise compared to using single calibration images.
 For more information on calibration, please refer to the appropriate sections of the manual.

 Groups of color images are handled slightly differently from monochrome images.
 For color images, the filter name is always TRICOLOR and cannot be altered.
 When selecting the calibration group to use when calibrating a given image, MaxIm DL will only select groups which match the color state of the image that you're calibrating, meaning that only color groups will be considered for a color image, and only monochrome groups will be considered when calibrating a monochrome image.